aapetsi/mpharma-challenge/README.md

 Once you have the libraries and dependencies above installed, run the following command to start the flask server `python3 -m flask --app ./app.py run --debug`

+To run the tests run the following code:
+`python3 -m pytest`

 **Additional information:**

 1. Make sure your postgres server is up and running